Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 2. Mirrorness
 3. Glossiness

-That means that if transparency is *true* then mirroness and glossyness values are simply ignored.
+That means that if transparency is *true* then mirroness and glossiness values are simply ignored.
 If transparency is *false* and mirrorness is *true* then object is a mirror.
 If the object is not transparent, the refraction index is ignored.

 ### Transparency and refraction
 At the intersection with a transparent object, we must compute the refracted vector with respect to the refraction index of the object (we assume that ambient coefficient is 1.0 which is a reasonably correct approximation of the air's coefficient) and the reflected one.
 Then we trace both rays and then weighted the two obtained color by Fresnel coefficient (which gives the weight of the reflected ray) and multiply them by the object color.
 The refraction indexes used are the real ones.